kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 Voila!
 You have found your sequence.
+Examining the subject sequence alignment coordinates, you can see that the predicted amplicon length would be (272-74+1=199), exactly matching what PRIMER3 gave us.

 <p align="center">
 <kbd>